Chaika: The Coffin Princess: Principality of Hartgen

 Also known as the Purple Chaikas, they are the adopted daughters of Stephan Hartgen and Princesses of the Principality of Hartgen.
 They are the only Chaika clones who are uninterested in gathering the remains, but are instead content with letting Black Chaika do the work with their father.
 After Stephan Hartgen's death, they laugh and proclaim that their "real father" had killed their "fake father", and stay with the newly resurrected Arthur Gaz as he launches his plan for a continental war.
+Stephan, Alina and Irina is named after Hartge, a German automotive tuner.